QBDev0ps/DevOps-Cloud-projects/Project19.md

 **4.** Push changes to remote repository and run Terraform Script

-Next, we push the changes we made in the terraform code on our local machine to the github remote repository we created earlier for terraform cloud.
+Next, we push the changes we made in the terraform code on our local machine to the GitHub remote repository we created earlier for terraform cloud.

 ![push changes to remote](https://github.com/QuadriBello/DevOps-Cloud/assets/140855364/51612c6b-b8d7-450a-beff-a97071763af4)

-**i.** Whenever we push updated code from our local machine to our github repository **`qb-terraform-cloud`**, the version control functionalities of github kicks in and triggers terraform cloud to automatically create a plan as shown below:
+**i.** Whenever we push updated code from our local machine to our github repository **`qb-terraform-cloud`**, the version control functionalities of GitHub kicks in and triggers terraform cloud to automatically create a plan as shown below:

 ![automatically triggered plan](https://github.com/QuadriBello/DevOps-Cloud/assets/140855364/437b2313-b4fa-4dc7-b111-6e65403e7d43)